uwla/shelf/README.md

 - `aliases`: custom shell aliases.
 - `plugins/`: directory with shell-specific plugins.
 - `completion/`: directory with shell-specific completions.
-- `keybidings/`: directory with shell-specific keybidings.
+- `keybindings/`: directory with shell-specific keybindings.
 - `private/`: private user configuration.

 The `profile` script runs first and loads other script in the  following  order: